rycus86/blog-content/posts/006_Home_lab_part_3.md

 ## Quick recap

 In the [previous post](https://blog.viktoradam.net/2018/01/05/home-lab-part-2-docker-setup/), we have brought up a small ARMv8 server running Armbian and installed Docker on it.
-We also had a look at configuring multiple services on a single box using `docker-compose` and I showed a very simple pipeline for automatically deploying changes and new applications from a version controlled repository where the configuration lives for them.
+We also had a look at configuring multiple services on a single box using `docker-compose`, and I showed a very simple pipeline for automatically deploying changes and new applications from a version controlled repository where the configuration lives for them.

 This works for a handful of applications, but what happens when you need to scale out to multiple servers to have enough resources for all your services?